S-PScripts/delta-guides/README.md

 I have converted most of my guides to .md files for easy reading, but you can also find a Discrub archive of them.

 The Support Manager and Moderator, Alan, should not have the roles he has.
-I have deleted all my solutions from the server, as all actions, such as him demoting me, have consequences.
+I have deleted all my solutions from the server, as all actions, such as him demoting me for NSFW, have consequences.

 If you want to see exactly what I did to get demoted, press this link.
 Then, you will witness Alan's ignorance and idiocy: https://gofile.io/d/iBEMXeSa